All Episodes

 They think Greece snuck into the European Union as some kind of clerical error and shouldn't even be there.

-Even the Europeans don't pay any uh heed to Greece but we're now saying oh well the good news is we're not as bad as Greece.
+But we're now saying, oh, well, the good news is we're not as bad as Greece.

-Uh yeah Greece's uh debt to GDP ratio is 150 percent so what?
+Yeah, Greece's debt to GDP ratio is 150%.

 They're talking about a few billions.

-We're the only people f 16 trillion dollars is more money than anybody on the planet ever has owed in all the human history.
+$16 trillion is more money than anybody on the planet ever has owed in all of human history.

-Because if we don't pay it back, if we don't pay it down, if we don't have a plan for somehow getting from sixteen trillion dollars of debt to twelve trillion dollars of debt to four trillion dollars of debt to $173.87 of debt, then the world is going to yank the rug out from under the dollar and as I said once that happens it's Mad Max on I-95 and good luck with that.
+Because if we don't pay it back, if we don't pay it down, if we don't have a plan for somehow getting from $16 trillion of debt to $12 trillion of debt to $4 trillion of debt to $173.87 of debt, then the world is going to yank the rug out from under the dollar.

-We're going to talk to one of the few voices in Congress who takes these issues seriously, and he will be up next on The Rush Limbaugh Show.
+We're going to talk to one of the few voices in Congress who takes these issues seriously.

 Mark Stein on The Rush Limbaugh Show.

-I think that's what the congressman told me last time.
+I think that's what the Congressman told me last time.

-you'll never find Mark, you've got to laugh time to time or you go nuts.
+Mark, you've got to laugh time to time or you go nuts.

-Actually now it depends on your point of view.
+Actually, now it depends on your point of view.

-From the standpoint of the Democrats, it was the most uh productive giveaway lame duck session in the history of the country.
+From the standpoint of the Democrats, it was the most productive giveaway lame duck session in the history of the country.

-So uh yeah, it just depends on your perspective.
+So, yeah, it just depends on your perspective.

 From their perspective, it was fantastic.